ttungl/Pingoin/README.md

 <img src="./pingoin_screenshoot/earth.png" width="158">
 ```
 Assume that two points of interest P1(Lat1,Long1) and P2(Lat2,Long2), the unit is converted
-from the degree to radian as we are calculating the distance in the sphere (great-circle distance).
+from the degree to radian as we are calculating the distance in the sphere (great-circle distance) [1, 2].
 delta_Lat = Lat2-Lat1
 delta_Long = Long2-Long1
 Earth radius = 6371 km